Elimination Chamber (2021): Aftermath

 On January 25, 2021, WWE announced that the WWE Network would become exclusively distributed by Peacock in the United States as part of a new agreement with NBCUniversal, which at the time aired Raw and NXT on the USA Network.
 On March 18, the WWE Network became a premium channel under Peacock, with premium subscribers to the service receiving access to the WWE Network at no additional cost.
 As a result, Elimination Chamber was the final pay-per-view to be available to livestream on the American version of the WWE Network before the launch of Peacock's WWE Network channel.
 After a brief transitional period, the standalone version of the WWE Network in the U.S. shut down on April 4, with future events only available via Peacock's WWE Network channel and traditional PPV.
-This did not affect other countries, which maintained the separate WWE Network service distributed by WWE at the time.
-This also marked the last Elimination Chamber to be held in the United States.
+This did not affect other countries at the time, which maintained the separate WWE Network service distributed by WWE.
+This also marked the last Elimination Chamber to be held in the United States until 2026.